 Thermal management in electronics refers to the techniques and methods used to control and regulate the temperature of electronic devices and components.
 This is important because high temperatures can cause damage to electronic components and lead to system failures.
 In extreme cases, high temperatures can even cause fires, therefore, it is important to implement effective techniques to ensure the reliability and longevity of electronic devices.

 Conversion of Electrical Energy into Heat

 One of the main causes of high temperatures in electronic devices is the conversion of electrical energy into heat.
+For example, electric vehicle batteries generate heat during charging and discharging.
+Effective thermal management systems, such as liquid cooling, are used to maintain optimal battery temperatures, ensuring longer battery life and preventing overheating.
 This occurs because of the resistance of electronic components, which causes a portion of the electrical energy to be converted into heat.
 External factors such as ambient temperature and humidity can also contribute to the overall temperature of electronic devices.